 Here you will find a number of useful links to organisations which deal with a specific illness such as Cancer or Heart Defects in the Republic of Ireland and Northern Ireland.
 We also provides links to international organisations which will help further your understanding of your childs illness.
 There is also a section for undiagnosed children and links to services that work in this area.

-Here you wil find a number of useful links to organisations that work very generally in children's palliative care.
-These services range from support services, to care services to bereavment services.
+Here you will find a number of useful links to organisations that work very generally in children’s palliative care.
+These services range from support services, to care services to bereavement services.